 It will be a wonderful and easy addition to your candy and cookie table any time of the year but especially nice over the holidays coming up.

 Wrap each cluster in clear or colorful cellophane and you even have Treats for Halloween.
-Me?
-I am going to stack them high on a pretty plate for the buffet dessert table.
-At ALL parties.

 I should have said this way at the top.
 Two ingredients!